List of Ang Probinsyano characters: P/Maj. Ricardo "Cardo" Dalisay

 Cardo is a police officer falsely referred to as a fugitive and the overall protagonist of the series.
 He is the leader of Task Force Agila (formerly known as "Vendetta").
 He was separated from his identical twin brother, and grew up in the rural town of Botolan, Zambales with his best friend Glen, who secretly has a crush on him.
 Cardo joins the SAF as an officer.
 When Ador is killed, General Delfin Borja, Cardo and Ador's maternal great-uncle and the Criminal Investigation and Detection Group (CIDG)'s director, orders Cardo to assume Ador's identity and continue the mission his late brother left behind.
 As part of his mission, Cardo is forced to pretend to his brother's family and friends; and reunites with his grandmother, whom he resents for deserting him.
 He promises to find the person behind his brother's death.

 After his cover is blown, Cardo reveals himself and reunites with his family.
 Cardo is reassigned to the CIDG and tackles various cases, some which tie directly to the Tuazon family's crimes.
 Towards the end of Season 2, Cardo kills Joaquin Tuazon to avenge his twin brother's death, and rescues his new wife Alyana after she was kidnapped by Tuazon during their wedding.

 At the start of Season 3, Cardo and Alyana have a son named Ricardo "Ricky Boy" Dalisay Jr. and Cardo decides to quit the police force and settle down with his family.
 However, Ricardo is soon killed in the crossfire of a gunfight between the police and the rebel group Pulang Araw.
 This even forces Cardo to return to active duty as a PNP-SAF officer.
 As more of his comrades are killed by Romulo "Leon" Dumaguit, Cardo is the only survivor left as two of his comrades are captured.
 Cardo then takes on a new identity of Fernan, and joins Pulang Araw.

 After Hipolito disperses Pulang Araw, Cardo, Romulo and former inmate Ramil Taduran co-found a vigilante-armed resistance group named Vendetta to expose Hipolito's crimes, treachery, greed and corruption in the Philippine Government, and avenge the deaths of their comrades and friends.
-Throughout Season 4 and Season 5, they successfully rescue various innocent people who were forced to work by Hipolito including the congressman Brandon Cabrera and the Vice President Lucas Cabrera.
+Throughout Season 4 and Season 5, they successfully rescue various innocent people who were forced to work by Hipolito, as well as by the villanous congressman Brandon Cabrera and the Vice President Lucas Cabrera.
 The President of the Philippines, Oscar Hidalgo witnesses the group's rescuing efforts.
 Vendetta also rescues both Andy and Lorenzo at Brandon's house, after Brandon attempts to rape her.
 Cardo shoots Brandon when he is about to kill both Andy and Lorenzo.